 - OTC leaves out the process of Configure Price Quote (CPQ)

 - Contract Lifecycle Management happens outside OTC

-In an industry where the competition increases every minute, what investments are you willing to make to give your customers the best experience and keep them closer to you?
+In an industry where the competition increases every minute, what investments are you willing to make to give your customers the best experience possible and keep them to you?